danielhones/alchemy/docs/method.md

   <i>Your browser doesn't support this audio</i>
 </audio></center>

 A major scale is just a pattern of whole steps and half steps.
-Every major scale is built from the same pattern, although they start on pitches.
-Given 12 different pitches, there are 12 different major scales in Western music.  [fn:: Due to the fact that some notes have two different names, there actually 15 different major scales when writing out the scales on paper.
+Every major scale is built from the same pattern, although they start on different pitches.
+Given 12 different pitches, there are 12 different major scales in Western music.[^Due to the fact that some notes have two different names, there actually 15 different major scales when writing out the scales on paper.
 But 3 of those scales are redundant and since we're not concerned with naming actual pitches here, we will just take it as a fact that there are 12 different major scales, one starting on each of the 12 pitches.]

 ## What is a key?
 A key is what sounds like the resolution point or "home base" of a piece of music.
 You could also think of it as